YvonneChen22/final_project/regression-analysis.md

 indicating that they didn’t exhibit significant impact to 2019’s happiness score.

+According to the linear regressions performed separately for each year from 2015 to 2019, the main factor that impacted the happiness score changed over time.
+In 2015, “social support” had the most substantial impact on the happiness score, and its impact kept being significant until 2019.
+In the following 4 years, “freedom to make life choices” appeared to make the greatest impact on the happiness score. “health life expectancy” also impacted significantly on the happiness score since it exhibited the second or the third largest coefficient in the linear regression model from 2016 to 2019.

 \#Part 3

 \#Multiple linear Regression for Happiness Score Prediction in Central